Nimish Vakil is a well-recognised figure in the Indian market where he is commended for his expertise in aircraft and aircraft finance transactions.

 Nimish Vakil is a partner in the firm of Tyabji Dayabhai, one of Mumbai's oldest law firms.

-Nimish Vakil has been a speaker at various conferences since 1995, including the International Airfinance Legal Conference held in Washington, DC, as well as the Euromoney India Airfinance Conference and the Everest South Asia Aviation Finance Conference (both held in New Delhi, India).
-He has also written articles in respect of aviation-related issues in "India Business Law Journal " published by Vantage Asia Publishing Limited, Hong Kong and the Airfinance Annual of Airfinance Journal published by Euromoney publications.
+Nimish Vakil has been a speaker at various conferences since 1995, including the International Airfinance Legal Conference; and the Euromoney India Airfinance Conference; and the Everest South Asia Aviation Finance Conference.
+He has also written articles in respect of aviation-related issues in India Business Law Journal and the Airfinance Annual.

 He has advised and been successful in helping lessors/owners (such as AWAS, CIT, DAE, ACG, Altavair, Alterna, Wings Capital, Investec, ING, CACIB and Standard Chartered Bank) to deregister and repossess their aircraft in India, either through court intervention or out-of-court negotiations with lessees such as Kingfisher, SpiceJet and Jet Airways.
 He also assists clients in liaising with Indian government authorities such as the Airport Authority of India, Air Traffic Control and the Directorate General of Civil Aviation, as well as private airport entities.